Keto and Intermittent Fasting: Does It Work?

 Packaged snacks range from sweet to savory, but more often than not, they include heavily processed ingredients that are packed full of carbohydrates, salt, sugar, and other difficult-to-read ingredients.

-If the priority is to create a state of ketosis in your body, complex carbohydrates will not help, nor are added sweeteners and hidden forms of sodium.
+If the priority is to create a state of ketosis in your body, complex carbohydrates will not help, nor will added sweeteners and hidden forms of sodium.

 If you’re a pasta lover, this one might be hard to give up.
 But the thing is, pasta is full of carbohydrates.
 On the keto diet, it is suggested that your net carbs be between 20 and 50 grams, and with a serving of pasta, that might be hard to do.